0xShadowByte/ServiceNow/README.md

 ## Skills Learned
 - Learned how to navigate the Service Portal
 - Creating and managing a portal
+- Use Page Designer to create portal pages
+- Use Branding Editor to chagne logos and themes

 ## Tools Used
 - ServiceNow